Wrongful dismissal in the United Kingdom: Remedies

-In a tribunal the remedy would be compensation; in court the remedy would be damages but rarely an injunction.
+In a tribunal for wrongful dismissal, the remedy would be compensation; in court, the remedy would be damages, but rarely an injunction.
 An injunction could be awarded to enforce a contractual disciplinary procedure, but because compensation is usually an adequate remedy for premature termination, an injunction is generally not available to keep a job going, even in a redundancy situation where the selection process has been circumvented.

 Action for wrongful dismissal can be brought within 6 years following the breach of an employment contract.

 Compensation

 Losses

-For the notice period the employer must pay wages (including any anticipated pay rise) and benefits except holiday;

-for wrongful dismissal, it is only possible to claim for lost earnings and damage to reputation, not for the manner of dismissal.
+For the notice period the employer must pay wages (including any anticipated pay rise) and benefits except holiday; for wrongful dismissal, it is only possible to claim for lost earnings and damage to reputation, not for the manner of dismissal.